 The Department of Human Resources will issue a written confirmation as to whether the request has been approved.
-In order to avoid a backlog of applications, a transition period until 30 June at the latest applies to all mutually agreed models.

 When working from home, employees must ensure that they can be contacted during normal working hours.
 When working on site, the specifications of the general hygiene concept must be complied with.

 The recording of work time in the flexitime system remains paused for the time being.